 D. Degree of Force:

-1 Force must not be continued if a determination is made by the staff member administering the force that the student is no longer at risk of causing imminent bodily injury to him or herself or others; and
+- Force must not be continued if a determination is made by the staff member administering the force that the student is no longer at risk of causing imminent bodily injury to themselves or others; and

 WSSB prohibits the planned use of restraints and isolation interventions and promote positive interventions when a student with disabilities is determined to need specially designed instruction to address behavior, and will not physically restrain or isolate any student except when the student's behavior poses an imminent likelihood of serious harm (RCW 70.96B.010) to that student, another person, or property of others.